suobset/iCons/README.md

 All the code for the website is in the "iCons1-CS2" folder of the parent Github repository of this website, or alternatively you can also <a href="https://github.com/suobset/iCons">Click Here</a>

+## iCons 2: Case Study 1

+An individual project to create an interactive visualization to showcase the development and adoption of Flow Batteries.

+<a href="https://suobset.github.io/iCons/iCons2-CS1/index.html">Here is the Website</a>

+All the code for the website is in the "iCons1-CS2" folder of the parent Github repository of this website, or alternatively you can also <a href="https://github.com/suobset/iCons/iCons2-CS1">Click Here</a>

 -Kush